mangobanaani/voxelworld/README.md

 **Copyright (c) 2025 mangobanaani**

-*VoxelEarth - Created with passion for voxel worlds and procedural generation*
+*VoxelWorld - Created with passion for voxel worlds and procedural generation*